11-Nights Royal Tasman

 12 Day Royal Tasman

 Admire the spectacular views of Cradle Mountain and explore Dove Lake with a local guide.
 Discover the beauty of Freycinet National Park as you take a guided walk along Cape Tourville.
-Glide through the F
+Glide through the Franklin-Gordon Wild Rivers National Park aboard the brand new Spirit of the Wild.

 Port Arthur is a popular tourist resort on the Tasman Peninsula south-east of Hobart, Australia and is based around a huge restored penal settlement that was established in 1830 and in service until 1877.
 It was named after Sir George Arthur, the lieutenant-governor of the colony, who selected the virtually escape-proof site for the main Tasmanian prison, surrounded by shark-infested seas with well-guarded entrances to the peninsula.